paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 13. Launch the arm9loaderhax installer
 14. "Exploiting arm9" should be nearly instant, if you get stuck restart and try again
 15. The installer will now restore your EmuNAND `NAND.bin` to SysNAND, then install arm9loaderhax to it
-14. Your 3DS should reboot into CFW SysNAND
+14. Your 3DS should reboot into CFW SysNAND.
+If you get a black screen, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_a9lh).
 15. **If you already had FBI injected into EmuNAND, then steps 33 through 37 are not needed**
 11. Reboot, then open Decrypt9 from arm9loaderhax by holding L+R on boot
 12. Go to "SysNAND File Options", then select the "Dump Health & Safety" option